 We believe that our efforts in long-term partnerships with communities should lead to sustainable and transformative partnerships, programs and resources in the service of equity and justice.

-We facilitate reflection about individuals, organizations and communities within the context of the internal and external systems that affect them.
-We work towards individual and social transformation and systemic changes in social, political and economic policies and practices.
+We facilitate critical analysis about the power structures, inequities and injustices that affect the life outcomes of individuals, organizations and communities.
+We work towards individual and social transformation and systemic changes of inequitable policies and practices.

-We believe that the social, political, economic, ecological, cultural, historical, gender-based, religious and other contexts of peoples’ lives are critical to understanding the assets they have and the goals they wish to achieve.
+We believe that the social, political, economic, ecological, cultural, historical, gender-based, sexual orientation and religious contexts of peoples’ lives are critical to understanding the assets they have and the goals they wish to achieve.

 We believe that the funds of knowledge inherent in communities, groups, communities and cultures are as important as knowledge produced in mainstream academic circles.

-Creating opportunities for people to learn from past lessons and successes to move forward and build on what has come before us.
+We create opportunities for people to learn from their history—the lessons learned and successes—to move forward and build on what has come before us.

-Egan Office believes that our work with communities must be at their invitation and must be driven by community folks who take ownership of the assets, goals and knowledge they develop and the actions they undertake.
+The Egan Office believes that our work with communities must be at their invitation and must be driven by community folks who take ownership of the assets, the knowledge they develop and the actions they undertake.

 We believe in providing concrete resources and supports for maximum participation of all community folks, especially the disenfranchised, in decision-making processes that affect their lives.

 The Egan Office works to ensure that all residents of a community, especially those that have been traditionally non-participatory and unheard, find and use their voices and participate as equal partners and as agents of change.